robertogerson/dibr-player/README.md

 of generating virtual views from original ones and depth-frames.
 In special, this project is intended to generate a stereoscopic-pair from one texture and one depth images.
-For now, the input for this program is a side-by-side image or video in which the left image is the texture, and the right image is the depth.
+For now, the input for this program is a side-by-side image or video in which the left image is the texture, and the right image is the depth map.

 Dependencies
 ============